 The main provisions of term bidding documents are as follows:

 ii.
 Nominal annual supply quantity of each contract

 is 500,000 MT with +/-20% buyer’s quantity option.

-The annual shipping schedule is negotiated and mutually agreed by Taipower and suppliers.
-Considering the uncertainty of loading and unloading time at ports and voyage time, the layday, based on shipping industry practices, for Indonesia (including Chinese Mainland, Russia) is 10 days, and 14 days for Australia.
+The annual shipping schedule is negotiated and mutually agreed by Taipower and its suppliers.
+The layday, based on shipping industry practices, is 10 days for Indonesia, while 14 days for Australia.

-After reviewing bidder’s technical and commercial proposal, Taipower will open price proposals of qualified suppliers.
-The with the lowest valuated CFR price yet also doesn’t exceed the ceiling price will be awarded.
-The calculation of Evaluated CFR Price includes FOB price proposed by suppliers, estimated ocean freight and coal quality specifications proposed by suppliers.
+After reviewing bidder’s technical and commercial proposal, Taipower will open price proposals of the qualified suppliers.
+The bidder with the lowest Evaluated CFR price that is not exceeding the ceiling price will be awarded.
+The calculation of Evaluated CFR Price includes FOBT price proposed by bidders, estimated ocean freight as stated in the bidding documents and coal quality adjustments based on the specifications proposed by bidders.

-ii.
-The price for subsequent years In accordance with the contract, the annual price for the subsequent years shall be determined by mutual agreement referring to market price for long term contracts in Asia Pacific region.
+In accordance with the contract, they shall be determined by mutual agreement referring to widely-accepted market price (usually annual Japanese Reference Price) for long term contracts in Asia Pacific region.

 In order to diversify the price risk, Taipower has adopted index-linked price mechanism for some term contracts since 2016.